 Gap; The distance between the shank and the point.
 These can be large or standard-sized depending on the intended use.

-Point; the sharpened tip of the hook that comes in a few different configurations.
+Point; the sharpened tip of the hook comes in a few different configurations.
 Hook makers are always trying to improve this feature with chemical and laser sharpening and other small changes.

 Barb; a raised portion on the point or shank of the hook to prevent bait or fish from coming off the hook.
 These are not on the barbless hooks.